Static friction of liquid marbles

-Based on these observations, we assume that the static friction of liquid marbles originates from the resistance of the granular shell to rolling, which we now seek to model.
-Liquid marbles---even those smaller than the capillary length--- are never perfectly spherical owing to gravity.
-As a result, rolling without sliding induces deformation of their shells.
-Upon rolling, the flattened patch in contact with the substrate travels, shearing the granular shell in the process.
-The transition from static to rolling marbles is thus governed by the in-plane shear deformation of the granular shell, which we assimilate to a granular raft \cite{cicuta2009granular,protiere2023particle} wrapped around the liquid.
-We adopt an energy-based approach to determine the departing angle $\alpha$.
-The marble rolls down the incline by a small distance $\delta x$ when the gravitational energy gain $\delta E_g\approx\rho g \Omega \alpha \delta x$ overcomes the energy $\delta E_d$ dissipated by shearing the granular shell.
-We note that the viscous dissipation in the liquid is negligible since we are looking at the onset of rolling under quasi-static tilting of the substrate.
-We then assume that rolling by $\delta x$ imposes a homogeneous shear strain $\delta \epsilon$ to a surface area $S$ of the granular shell (see Fig.~\ref{F2}a and b).
-The energy dissipated in this shell portion of volume $Sd$, then writes $\delta E_d\sim S d q_y \delta\epsilon$, with $q_y$ the yield stress of the granular shell \cite{kruyt2006shear}.
-This estimation neglects the elastic response of the granular assembly, assuming that all imposed shear is dissipated rather than stored elastically.
-We adopt a cohesionless Mohr-Coulomb criterion for the yield stress, $q_y=\mu p(\phi)$, with $\mu$ a macroscopic friction coefficient \cite{andreotti2013granular} and $p(\phi)$ the average normal stress within the granular shell, which depends on the grain surface fraction $\phi$.
-This stress reduces the effective surface tension of the marble, such that $\gamma_{\mathrm{eff}} = \gamma-p(\phi)d$ \cite{cicuta2009granular,lagubeau2014armoring}.
-We rewrite the pressure term as $p(\phi)= \gamma f(\phi)/d$, introducing a dimensionless function $f(\phi)$ that captures the dependence on the surface fraction.
-The effective surface tension then becomes $\gamma_{\mathrm{eff}} = \gamma(1-f(\phi))$, so that $f$ also quantifies how $\gamma_\mathrm{eff}$ varies with $\phi$.
-Substituting this into the energy balance $\delta E_g\sim \delta E_d$, we obtain the departing angle $\alpha$:
+Dissipation by in-plane shear yielding of the granular shell, modeled as a granular raft~\cite{cicuta2009granular,protiere2023particle} wrapped around the droplet, thus governs the onset of rolling.
+We determine the departure angle $\alpha$ from an energy argument.
+Rolling over a distance $\delta x$ begins when the gravitational energy gain $\delta E_g\simeq\rho g\Omega\alpha \ \delta x$ exceeds the shear dissipation $\delta E_d$ in the granular shell.
+Since rolling starts under quasi-static substrate tilting, viscous dissipation in the liquid is negligible (End Matter, Appendix D).
+We assume that rolling by $\delta x$ imposes a homogeneous shear strain $\delta \epsilon$ over an area $S$ of the granular shell (Fig.~\ref{F2}a, b).
+To capture the onset of rolling, we model the shell rheology as purely plastic and quasi-static.
+The energy dissipated in this shell of volume $Sd$, then writes $\delta E_d\sim S d q_y \delta\epsilon$, with $q_y$ the yield stress of the granular shell~\cite{kruyt2006shear}.
+This estimate neglects the elastic response of the granular assembly by assuming that the imposed shear is fully dissipated.
+We use a cohesionless Mohr--Coulomb criterion, $q_y=\mu p(\phi)$, where $\mu$ is a macroscopic friction coefficient~\cite{andreotti2013granular} and $p(\phi)$ is the mean normal stress in the shell, taken homogeneous over the marble.
+This stress reduces the marble's effective surface tension, $\gamma_{\mathrm{eff}} = \gamma-p(\phi)d$~\cite{cicuta2009granular,lagubeau2014armoring}.
+Out-of-plane deformations and dynamic rolling would require additional ingredients.
+We rewrite the pressure term as $p(\phi)= \gamma f(\phi)/d$, introducing a dimensionless function $f(\phi)$ that captures the surface-fraction dependence.
+Microscopically, $f(\phi)$ represents the dimensionless average normal component of intergrain contact forces.
+The effective surface tension is then $\gamma_{\mathrm{eff}} = \gamma(1-f(\phi))$, so $f$ also quantifies how $\gamma_\mathrm{eff}$ varies with $\phi$.
+Substituting this into the energy balance $\delta E_g\sim \delta E_d$, we obtain the departure angle: